 At Curtis Power Solutions, we supply combined heat and power (CHP) (also known as co-generation) systems that use natural gas as a fuel source.

-We leverage the superior design and engineering of MTU gas generator sets to reduce energy costs and improve the environmental profile of hospitals, hotels, greenhouses, schools and university buildings, data centers, high-rise office and multi-unit residential buildings, and other facilities.
+We leverage the superior design and engineering of Rolls-Royce gas generator sets to reduce energy costs and improve the environmental profile of hospitals, hotels, greenhouses, schools and university buildings, data centers, high-rise office and multi-unit residential buildings, and other facilities.

 If a building has year-round demand for electricity and heat or hot water, CHP systems help increase energy efficiency and lower utility costs while minimizing the risk of power disruptions.